 The beamer screens show many images of the monuments from the past and present and also some scientific reconstructions.
 The visitor can interactively choose a point of view and see exactly where it is in the virtual version of the road.

-On display in 2022 in Museum Het Valkhof in Nijmegen, the place where Roman history and Roman roads intersect.
-The entire virtual world has been added to the Via Appia, making it much clearer where image makers have stood in the past and what has been done with it in the present.
-Photo, film, cartography and 3D visualization are innovatively combined in this exhibition.
+The exhibition was on display in 2022 in Museum Het Valkhof in Nijmegen, the place where Roman history and Roman roads intersect.
+The entire virtual world had been added to the Via Appia, making it much clearer where image makers have stood in the past and what has been done with it in the present.
+Photo, film, cartography and 3D visualization were innovatively combined in this exhibition.

 REVISITED Via Appia was initiated by artist, researcher and curator Krien Clevis.
-The REVISTED project team, consisting of archaeologists and data specialists, 3D designers, software engineers and an artist, has been developing this interactive exhibition and web application over the past year.
+The REVISTED project team, consisting of archaeologists and data specialists, 3D designers, software engineers and an artist, has been developing this interactive exhibition and web application.